Open-source video game: 3D games and source releases

 id Software, an early entrant into commercial Linux gaming, would also prove to be an early supporter of free gaming when John Carmack released the source code for Wolfenstein 3D in 1995 and Doom in 1997, first under a custom license and then later the GNU General Public License (GPL) in 1999 (later termed id Tech 1).
 This was followed by the release of Quake engine in 1999, the Quake II engine in 2001 (both known as id Tech 2), id Tech 3 in 2004 and most recently id Tech 4 in 2011 (including the updated version from the Doom 3: BFG Edition in 2012) before Carmack left id in 2013.

 id Tech 4 was released as free software, even amongst patent concerns from Creative Labs over Carmack's reverse, while the original Doom source release shipped without music due to complications with the Cygnus Studios developed DMX library (which lead to the Linux version being selected for release).
 Carmack has continued to advise developers to be careful when depending on middleware, noting how it can limit the possibilities of later releasing source code.
 Tim Sweeney has implied this issue has hindered potential releases of older Unreal Engine source code.
+The Godot, Nebula Device, Plasma, Torque, Bork3D, Stride, PlayCanvas, Dagor Engine, and Defold engines were also initially commercial and proprietary, while the Open 3D Engine is derived from released code from Amazon Lumberyard originally based on CryEngine.

 This led not only to source ports that allowed the playing of the non-free games based on these engines (plus fan added enhancements) on free engines and systems, but has also to the production of standalone free games.
-These include Freedoom, Blasphemer, Open Quartz, LibreQuake, Nexuiz/Xonotic, Tremulous/Unvanquished, Quetoo, and OpenArena on id Tech, plus Terminal Overload and Uebergame on the later open sourced Torque engine.
-Freeware games, such as Harmony, The Adventures of Square, Alien Arena, Warsow / Warfork, World of Padman, The Dark Mod, and Urban Terror, have also taken advantage of these free engines and sometimes have given code back to the community.
-Development and editing tools are also commonly released freely, such as GtkRadiant, Qoole, Doom Builder, LibreSprite, LDtk, Tile Studio, and Tiled.
-Released engines have also been used for fangames such as Sonic Robo Blast 2, Wolfenstein: Blade of Agony, and ZBlood/Transfusion, and even commercial games such as Wrath: Aeon of Ruin, Steel Storm, and DOOMBRINGER, on the DarkPlaces engine, as well as Hedon, Selaco, and Vomitoreum on the GZDoom engine and also titles by Blendo Games on the id Tech 2 and id Tech 4 engines.
-The games Ion Fury and A.W.O.L are built on the source available Build engine, and Excalibur: Morgana's Revenge on Aleph One.
+These include Freedoom, Blasphemer, Open Quartz, LibreQuake, Nexuiz/Xonotic, Tremulous/Unvanquished, and OpenArena on id Tech.
+Freeware games, such as Harmony, Alien Arena, World of Padman, and Urban Terror, have also taken advantage of these free engines and sometimes have given code back to the community.
+Development and editing tools are also commonly released freely, such as GtkRadiant, Qoole, Doom Builder, and LibreSprite.
+Released engines have also been used for fangames such as Sonic Robo Blast 2, Wolfenstein: Blade of Agony, Project Osiris, ZBlood/Transfusion, SUPERQOT, and Slayer's Testament, and even commercial games such as Wrath: Aeon of Ruin, and Steel Storm, on the DarkPlaces engine, as well as titles by Blendo Games on the id Tech 2 and id Tech 4 engines.
+The game Ion Fury is built on the source available Build engine, and Excalibur: Morgana's Revenge on Aleph One.